 1/2 tbsp of oyster sauce

 - 60g (1/4 cup) of water

 - 2 tbsp of pork lard or vegetable oil to stir fry

 - 3 cloves of garlic, diced

-Peel a few cloves of garlic and slice them thinly.
-Thinly julienne some green chili pepper.
-If you don’t eat spicy food, it is completely fine to use bell pepper.
+- Thinly slice the garlic and julienne the green chili pepper.
+If you don’t eat spicy food, use bell pepper.

-Turn the heat to high and heat the wok until smoking hot.
-Add some pork lard and stir the pork over high heat for a couple of minutes or until the meat changes color.
-Add 1/2 tbsp of tiam mian jiang (甜面酱) and mix well.
-Tian mian jian needs to be sauteed to activate the flavor; that is why I didn’t add it to the sauce.
+- Turn the heat to high and heat the wok until smoking hot.
+Add the pork lard and stir the pork over high heat for a couple of minutes or until the meat changes color.